 Campbeltown was once a booming ‘whisky city’, but now has just three working distilleries.
 One of them, Glengyle, has recently been reborn after decades of silence.

-Glengyle was originally founded in Campbeltown back in 1872 but lasted only until 1925 when a great slump in the towns whisky industry saw many distilleries closed.
-There were over 30 distilleries producing at one time but by 1935 only Springbank and Glen Scotia remained in operation.
+Glengyle was originally founded in 1872 but ceased operation in 1925 when a great slump in the towns whisky industry saw most of the distilleries collapse.
+Where once over 30 distilleries were producing spirit within the town, only Springbank and Glen Scotia remained in operation by 1935.

-Smell: 18 / 20.
-Some light Sherry notes at first like Raisins & Sultana’s, then giving way to Honey, Vanilla and Lemon all underlined by Salty Sea breeze and light Peat Smoke.
+Smell: Some light Sherry notes at first like Raisins & Sultana’s, then giving way to Honey, Vanilla and Lemon all underlined by Salty Sea breeze and light Peat Smoke.

 Taste: Quite Spicy on the palate with a luscious mouth feel.
 Pepper, Butterscotch, Vanilla and a touch of Sherry, Chocolate and some light Peat Smoke, albeit less than the nose.

-Value for Money: 9 / 10.
-Coming in at around £35 puts this right at the heart of the ‘entry-level’ market, but being bottled at 46% without chill filtering automatically elevates it above many of it’s contemporaries in my eyes.
+Value for Money: Coming in at around £35 puts this right at the heart of the ‘entry-level’ market, but being bottled at 46% without chill filtering automatically elevates it above many of it’s contemporaries in my eyes.
 The packaging is simple and minimalist and gives the impression of a company determined to let the quality of the product speak for itself.

-Overall: 45.5 / 50.
 This is very well presented, well put together whisky.
 It’s well balanced, characterful and affordable, just the sort of whisky I love to review and recommend.
 Altoghether, a very impressive first regular release from Mitchell’s Glengyle Distillery.